 Aims: This study was designed to evaluate the influence of outdoor access to Launaea taraxacifolia (Wild Lettuce) grazing on the proximate composition, fatty acids profiles, and sensory characteristics of Goliath chicken breast meat.

-Results: Dietary access to Launaea taraxacifolia significantly influenced intramuscular lipid deposition, with higher fat content observed in the confined group (1.9% vs. 1.81%; p < 0.05).
+Results: Dietary access to Launaea taraxacifolia grazing influenced intramuscular lipid deposition, with higher fat content observed in the confined group (1.9% vs 1.81%; p < 0.05).
 Conversely, dry matter, crude protein, and ash content remained consistent across both cohorts (p > 0.05).
 The fatty acid (FA) profile for both groups was dominated by palmitic and stearic acids (Saturated FAs), oleic acid (Monounsaturated FAs), and linoleic and arachidonic acids (PUFAs).
-Notably, meat from the grazing cohort exhibited a superior nutritional profile, characterized by a higher n-3 FA concentration (4.03%), a significantly optimized Omega-6/Omega-3 ratio, and enhanced sensory scores (p < 0.001).
+Notably, meat from the grazing cohort exhibited a superior nutritional profile, characterized by a higher n-3 FA concentration (4.03%) a significantly optimized Omega-6/Omega 3 ratio, and enhanced sensory scores (p < 0.001).

-Keywords: Benin, Forage Intake, Goliath Chicken Meat, Nutritional Quality, Omega-3 Fatty Acids.
+Keywords: Benin, Vegetable Intake, Goliath Chicken Meat, Nutritional Quality, Omega-3 Fatty Acids.

 Full text article